Trina-Dasgupta/shuvamk/readme.md

 ---

-## I'm Shuvam Kumar, an artist painting the big picture!
+## I'm Shuvam Kumar, and this is the portrait of dr. gachet in my display picture!

 - I'm looking forward to learn great things.
 - There are already many answers, I am looking for questions.